48 Hours in St. Johnsbury |

 |

-11am: Cabinet of CuriositiesEnd your walking tour at the Fairbanks Museum and Planetarium.
+3pm: Cabinet of CuriositiesEnd your walking tour, and your visit, at one of the architectural and cultural gems of St. Johnsbury: the Fairbanks Museum and Planetarium.
 The building, on the National Historic Register, was built in 1889.
 When you step inside, you’ll be amazed by its incredible arched ceiling and collections of unique dioramas.
 Rotating natural science exhibits, bug art, and STEM exploration stations.
-The Lyman Spitzer Jr. Planetarium is the only public planetarium in Vermont, and it presents different astronomy shows every hour. |
+The Lyman Spitzer Jr. Planetarium is the only public planetarium in Vermont, and it presents different astronomy shows every hour.

 |